YiqunChen1999/attrmap/README.md

 ## What's New

+- 2022-12-20: Fix the annoying warning when creating an AttrMap instance.
 - 2022-08-27: Add utilities for AttrMap, see [docs](https://attrmap.readthedocs.io/en/latest/index.html).
 - 2022-08-27: Add deprecated warnings.
-- 2022-08-13: Fix the `delattr` bug, you can delete an item via `del obj.attr` when `AttrMap` object is modifiable.
+- 2022-08-13: Fix the `delattr` bug, users can delete an item via `del obj.attr` when the `AttrMap` object is modifiable.
 - 2022-08-13: Fix the improper use of type hint, now `attrmap` is available for python>=3.6.
 - 2022-08-13: Update the document.